 Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR Inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk, but where development is necessary, making it safe without increasing flood risk elsewhere.
 Local Plans should be supported by Strategic Flood Risk Assessment and develop policies to manage flood risk from all sources, taking account of advice from the Environment Agency and other relevant flood risk management bodies, such as lead local flood authorities and internal drainage boards.
-Local Plans should apply a sequential, risk-based approach to the location of development to avoid where possible flood risk to people and property and manage any residual risk, taking account of the impacts of climate change, by: applying the Sequential Test; if necessary, applying the Exception Test; safeguarding land from development that is required for current and future flood management; using opportunities offered by new development to reduce the causes and impacts of flooding; and where climate change is expected to increase flood risk so that some existing development may not be sustainable in the long-term, seeking opportunities to facilitate the relocation of development, including housing, to more sustainable locations. : Our 25 Year Plan to vironment (2018) This plan sets out the Government's approach to maintaining and enhancing the natural environment over the next 25 years in light of Brexit, and a natural capital approach is at the forefront of the policies.
+Local Plans should apply a sequential, risk-based approach to the location of development to avoid where possible flood risk to people and property and manage any residual risk, taking account of the impacts of climate change, by: applying the Sequential Test; • if necessary, applying the Exception Test; safeguarding land from development that is required for current and future flood management; using opportunities offered by new development to reduce the causes and impacts of flooding; and where climate change is expected to increase flood risk so that some existing development may not be sustainable in the long-term, seeking opportunities to facilitate the relocation of development, including housing, to more sustainable locations.
+A Green Future: Our 25 Year Plan to Improve the Environment (2018) This plan sets out the Government's approach to maintaining and enhancing the natural environment over the next 25 years in light of Brexit, and a natural capital approach is at the forefront of the policies.
 The Plan sets out overarching goals.
-Whilst each of the 10 goals are inter-linked, those which are particularly relevant to the water environment are: Clean and plentiful water; and Thriving plants and wildlife; and Reducing the risks of harm from environmental hazards.
+Whilst each of the 10 goals are inter-linked, those which are particularly relevant to the water environment are: Clean and plentiful water; and Thriving plants and wildlife; and Reducing the risks of harm from environment and hazards.
+Key policies in relation to the water environment include: Reducing risks from flooding and coastal erosion; Respecting nature in how we use water; Reducing the impact of wastewater; Reducing good environmental status in our seas.
 The Local Plan should ensure that the policies and targets set out in the Plan are embedded within local plan policies to ensure progress is made towards the overall Plan goals.
-Key policies in relation to the water environment include: Reducing risks from flooding and coastal erosion; Respecting nature in how we use water; Reducing the impact of wastewater; Reducing pollution (including to water); and Achieving good environmental status in our seas.
-Draft National P Resources Infras In light of the climate change and population pressures on the UK's water supply the Government is proposing a streamlining of planning consent for nationally important water infrastructure projects.
+Draft National Policy for Water Resources Infrastructure (2019) In light of the climate change and population pressures on the UK's water supply the Government is proposing a streamlining of planning consent for nationally important water infrastructure projects.
 Ensuring they can be delivered in a timely manner to a high standard.
 The Local Plan should work cohesively with stakeholders for major water infrastructure proposals in order to ensure a timely delivery as required within with National Policy for Water Resource Infrastructure.
-N ··· ID I· (Statements (NPS) : It sets out the Government's (England only, including national project in England) N/A